SilverShadowHeart/silver_vi/README.md

-# ComprehendVision: Real-Time AI-Powered Visual Assistant
+# SIlver VI: Real-Time AI-Powered Visual Assistant

-**ComprehendVision** is an innovative project leveraging state-of-the-art machine learning and computer vision to provide real-time environmental understanding, primarily designed as an assistive technology for visually impaired individuals.
+**SIlver VI** is an innovative project leveraging state-of-the-art machine learning and computer vision to provide real-time environmental understanding, primarily designed as an assistive technology for visually impaired individuals.
 This system processes live camera input to detect objects, describe scenes, and read text, aiming to enhance situational awareness and independence.

 **(Note: This project is currently a functional prototype.
 Real-world testing with target users has not yet been conducted.)**